 Czargrad holds a central place in Riley’s work.
 Writing in PN review in 1981, Douglas Oliver called it Riley’s ‘broadest, most comprehensive poem’, evoking ‘an imagined, pristine, Eastern Orthodox city, shining a little with Byzantine gold, ambiguously holding out promise of true government, of true citizenship, and held in mind-sight by tremulous energies of artistic creativity.’
 The poem, written in four parts in the years preceding Riley’s reception into the Russian Orthodox Church in 1977, uses incantatory language to interweave English and Eastern scenes with recurrent imagery of wings, water, flowers, leaves, domes and light.

-Visit the exhibition themes by clicking on the square thumbnails in the row below.
+Visit the exhibition themes by clicking on the square thumbnails in the row above.
 Full images of the exhibits can be viewed by clicking on the large square thumbnails at the foot of each page.